dib-lab/elvers/docs/deseq2.md

 We can use [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) to compare gene expression differences in samples between experimental conditions.

-## Quickstart: Running DESeq2 via eelpond
+## Quickstart: Running DESeq2 via elvers

 We recommend you run `deseq2` via the [diffexp](diffexp.md) subworkflow.